buda-base/lds-pdi/reconciliation/README.md

 # Reconciling data with BDRC

-BDRC implements the [Reconciliation API](https://reconciliation-api.github.io/specs/0.1/) and can now be used in the well known [OpenRefine](https://openrefine.org/).
+BDRC implements the [Reconciliation API](https://reconciliation-api.github.io/specs/0.1/) and can now be used in the well known [OpenRefine](https://openrefine.org/), along with [many other services](https://reconciliation-api.github.io/testbench/#/).

 ### Configuration